The process of conveyancing involves interaction with many types of professionals including an estate agent.

 Understanding the small print and terms

-The terms of no sale no fee agreements require careful examination.
 Homeowners should pay attention to the small print.
 These contracts may include clauses that impact the homeowner's flexibility, such as tie-in periods or specific conditions under which the fee is waived.
-Understanding these terms is critical to avoid unexpected obligations or costs.
+Understanding these terms is important for avoiding unexpected obligations or costs.

 Performance and reliability factors